buddhaman/tim_engine/readme.txt

 - Better asset loading.
 - Single atlas for entire ui.
 - Render to framebuffer.
-- Gaussian blur.
-- Shadow in 2d (simple).
-Use gaussian blur on shadow.
 - OPTIONAL: save icons for creatures and select.
 - LATER: Replace entire ui with own ui.
 - LATER: abstract entre rendering out and make reusable.
 Make another simple game with engine.